Abilene & San Angelo Deferred Adjudication Attorney

 A DWI conviction can ruin your life, even for a first-time offense, which is why the Law Offices of David M. White is prepared to fight for you from start to finish.
 Let our knowledge criminal defense attorney defend you inside and outside the courtroom immediately.

-Contact us today for more information about our skilled legal services.
+Have questions about deferred adjudication?
+Contact our DWI lawyer today for more information about our skilled legal services.
+Give us a call at (325) 221-4421 to get started!

 Our firm offers free consultations.
 For prompt and professional legal service, contact us today.